Bide10/Data-Analysis-Projects/KPMG Data Analysis/Readme.md

 In this virtual internship from Forage a few tasks were given such as the following:

 # Task 1: Data Quality Assessment
--Assessment of data quality and completeness in preparation for analysis
+- Assessment of data quality and completeness in preparation for analysis
 # Task 2: Data Insights
--pointing out all the necessary steps for our data analytics.
+- pointing out all the necessary steps for our data analytics.
 # Task 3: Data Insights and Presentation
--Using visualisations to present insights
+- Using visualisations to present insights
 # Task 4: Perform Business Analysis
--Perform clustering or other necessary techniques required for 'customer segmentation' and gain more insights
+- Perform clustering or other necessary techniques required for 'customer segmentation' and gain more insights
 # Task 5: Device Business Strategies¶

 In this project I have performed Data cleaning techniques , Exploratory Data analysis to gain some basic insights ,Performed Data Visualizations for representations of the features, then prepared the dataset for K means clustering and RFM Analysis for proper customer segmentation.